tensorflow/docs/site/en/api_docs/python/tf/scatter_nd.md

 See the guide: [Tensor Transformations > Slicing and Joining](../../../api_guides/python/array_ops#Slicing_and_Joining)

-Scatter `updates` into a new (initially zero) tensor according to `indices`.
+Scatter `updates` into a new tensor according to `indices`.

-Creates a new tensor by applying sparse `updates` to individual values or slices within a zero tensor of the given `shape` according to indices.
-This operator is the inverse of the <a href="../tf/gather_nd"><code>tf.gather_nd</code></a> operator which extracts values or slices from a given tensor.
+Creates a new tensor by applying sparse `updates` to individual values or slices within a tensor (initially zero for numeric, empty for string) of the given `shape` according to indices.
+This operator is the inverse of the
+<a href="../tf/gather_nd"><code>tf.gather_nd</code></a> operator which extracts values or slices from a given tensor.

 **WARNING**: The order in which updates are applied is nondeterministic, so the output will be nondeterministic if `indices` contains duplicates.